 There comes a time in every man’s life in which he must emerge from the cocoon of boys’ clothes and start dressing like an adult.
-In the Western world, this is often commemorated with buying your first “good” suit, often at the tail end of college.
+In the USA, this is often commemorated with buying your first “good” suit, often at the tail end of college.
 You have to look good for graduation photos and job interviews, right?

 In this guide to buying your first suit, you will learn the following:

 - Best Places To Buy Your First Suit Online

 - What Should A First Suit Accomplish?

 - How Much Should My First Suit Cost?